jerizm/totp-cli/README.md

 token, outputs it to stdout and copies it to your PRIMARY X selection.

 Shared keys should be stored in your pass storage under `2fa/SERVICE/code`, for example `2fa/github/code`.
+The add command can be used to add this less painfully

 [pass]: http://www.passwordstore.org/

 Usage
 -----

+    totp generate SERVICE
-    totp SERVICE
+    totp add SERVICE CODE

 For example:

-    $ totp github
+    $ totp generate github
     621787

 You don't need to run `totp` from the command line if you just want to paste the code; you can run if from `dmenu`, or whatever your application launcher is.

-To add new services, simply add their code to your pass store:
+To add new services, use the add command:

-    $ pass insert 2fa/some_service/code
+    $ totp add some_service ZQBpIYCzdQti

 Requirements
 ------------